-(b) copy 'global_oce_llc90/input.ecco_itXX/data' over 'global_oce_llc90/input.ecco_v4/data' before running the model.
+(b) copy 'global_oce_llc90/input.ecco_v4/data' before running the model.
 Users who may want to reproduce 'release1' even more precisely than 'baseline1' does should contact ecco-support@mit.edu to obtain additional model inputs.

 Figure 2: Procedure to re-run the ECCO v4 state estimate ('baseline2' version).
 Pre-requisites: (1) installation of gcc, gfortran (or alternatives), and mpi (only for parallel runs); (2) installation of the MITgcm and ECCO v4 setup installation according to section 1.3.
+The linked 'era_xx' directory should contain the 'EIG' forcing fields.
+The contents of 'input.ecco_v4' (short text files) and 'input_fields' (grid and other binary input) should match those found here.

 The number of cores (96 by default and in Fig. 2) can be reduced to, e.g., 24 by copying 'global_oce_llc90/code/SIZE.h_24cores' over 'global_oce_llc90/code/SIZE.h' before compiling the model and then running it with 'mpiexec -np 24 ./mitgcmuv'.
 Different compiler options (alternatives to 'linux_amd64_gfortran' in Fig. 2) are available in 'MITgcm/tools/build_options'.
-Additionally the adjoint model can be compiled and run as explained in the MITgcm manual by users holding a TAF license.